 - Dry Macular Degeneration: accounts for 90% of all cases and progresses slowly.
 It is caused by the build-up of yellow drusen deposits under the macula that causes the macula to thin and dry out.

 - Wet Macular Degeneration: this is a more serious form that causes severe, rapid vision loss.
 It occurs when abnormal blood vessels grow under the macula.
 If they leak blood or fluid, this will cause the macula to become distorted.

 Reasons for Macular Degeneration

 Scientists do not know the exact cause of macular degeneration or why some people develop this disease.
 Heredity, malnutrition, race, smoking and UV light exposure may play a role in increasing your risk for macular degeneration.
 It makes sense to follow a healthy lifestyle to help protect your vision:

 - Eat a healthy diet

 - Stop smoking

 Hundreds of thousands of cases of macular degeneration are diagnosed every year in the United States.
 The condition is estimated to affect 15 million Americans.
 If you are one of those individuals, you are not alone.
 Our doctors can perform a comprehensive dilated eye exam to help diagnose your condition and recommend treatment options.

 If you are experiencing any central vision problems, don’t wait until your vision is permanently lost.
-Contact us today to schedule an eye exam in Colorado Springs.
+Contact us today to schedule an eye exam.